-Can I exchange or swap homes with another tenant?
+Can I exchange or swap my home?

-If your tenancy agreement allows it you can apply for an exchange, or swap homes with someone from Mid Devon Distrcit Council, another council or housing association tenant.
+If your tenancy agreement allows it you can apply for an exchange, or swap homes with someone from Mid Devon District Council, another council or housing association tenant.

 The following conditions apply to any exchange: